neicnordic/sensitive-data-archive/docs/decisions/0004-separate-passport-clearinghouse-service.md

 * Neutral, because it introduces a new service to deploy, but it replaces complexity (per-pod session caching in the download service) rather than adding to it.
-* Neutral, because authorization cache misses can still occur on Visa Authorization Service pod switches.
-However, with only 2-3 pods, this is far less frequent than with N download pods.
+* Good, because Olric's full replication eliminates cache misses on authorization service pod switches — all replicas have all entries.
 * Bad, because it adds a network hop per download request that needs authorization.
 Mitigated by co-location in the same cluster.